-There are effective steps you can take that will reduce condensation in your garage.
+There are several effective steps you can take that will reduce garage condensation.

-Following the recommendations on the list below will protect your garage and personal property from the detrimental long-term effects of condensation.
-They’re easy to implement, but may not give you the desired aesthetic appeal that a condensation fix from a professional garage improvement company like Garage Living can provide.
+Following the recommendations on the list below will protect your garage and personal property from the detrimental long-term effects of garage condensation.

 Garage condensation: a simple explanation

 Garage condensation results from moisture in the air.
 When that moisture makes contact with a cold surface, water droplets accumulate and lay the groundwork for potentially serious issues.

 Excess condensation and humidity levels in your garage have a negative affect on your home.
 They can damage your garage’s foundation and cause tools, vehicles, and cabinets to rust faster.
 Mold and mildew from garage condensation also poses a health risk to you and your family.